jagbir95/Amazon_vine_Analysis/README.md

 - Non-vine reviews with 5-star rating are 29982.
 - Lastly, the percentage of non-vine reviews with a 5-star rating is 48.34.
 # Summary:
 The number of unpaid-vine reviews is much higher than the paid vine reviews program.
-So there is no bias towards paid vine reviews.
+Therefore, the bias is towards un-paid vine reviews.
+Furthermore, we can analyze whether the review purchase is verified or non-verified.